msplabresearch/MSP-Podcast_Challenge/README.md

 Before running the training or evaluation scripts, update the `config.json` file with the paths to your local audio folder and label CSV file.

+### Categorical Emotion Recognition Model

+Before running training or evaluation of categorical emotion recognition model.
+Please execute the script `process_labels_for_categorical.py` to properly format the provided `labels_consensus.csv` file for categorical emotion recognition.
+Then place the path of the processed .csv file in the `config.json` file to run this configuration.

+### Attributes Emotion Recognition Model

+The original `labels_consensus.csv` file provided with the dataset can be used as-is for attributes emotion recognition.
+Please place the path to the `labels_consensu.csv` file in the `config.json` file to run this configuration.

 ## Training and Evaluation

 To train or evaluate the models, use the provided shell scripts.
 Here's how to use each script: